![]() | ![]() |

 He kaitiaki tapu,

-Pīwakawaka Fusion is a series of fantail birds, 3D printed with an intricate and delicate looking ‘lace-like’ framework.
+This installation of Pīwakawaka is a series of fantail birds, 3D printed with an intricate and delicate looking ‘lace-like’ framework.
 The ‘lace’ is made up of a blending of cultural patterns of Māori, Victorian, Chinese and Middle Eastern origin.